carlesloriente/jekyllthemes/_posts/2022-09-05-mico-theme.markdown

 mico was built with GitHub Pages in mind, being able to be immediately deployed with very little configuration and elbow grease.

-mico is licensed under the MIT license and is available to all for free.
+mico is licensed under the MIT and is available to all for free.
 I encourage those who need a more specialized experience to fork the original repo on GitHub and configure to their heart's content!

 ## Installation